-Let the Testa Law Group Help You After a Serious Injury
+Let the Testa Law Group Help You After a Serious Personal Injury

 Are you and your family fighting to make ends meet after an injury?
 Do you surmise that another party was in error and to blame for the accident?
 If so, you may be qualified to payment for pain and suffering, medical bills, lost wages, and more.
 But, it is very important to remember that you have a short amount of time to arrange and file an injury claim before you and your family’s right are forfeited.
-Do not delay – get in touch with a reliable Texas, Louisiana, and Florida personal injury attorney now.
+Do not delay – get in touch with your reliable Houston personal injury lawyer now.

 The Testa Law Group will stand by your side and successfully litigate personal injury suits for the people of Texas, Louisiana, and Florida and the surrounding area.
 For a free case evaluation, call us at (877) 780-9052.

 What Exactly is Personal Injury?

 Personal injury is a legal expression relating to an injury of the person, mind, or emotions as opposed to loss to, or damage of, property or an interest in some cases.
 To have a viable personal injury claim, you must show that another party was negligent, irresponsible, careless, or acted with an intentional indifference that contributed to or caused the injury in question.

 General Causes of Personal Injury Claims

 Typical causes of injuries that happen in personal injury claims are: